melaniemml/SCN_Fungi_OH/README.md

 This repository contains the code for the analysis in:

-Medina López, M., Lopez-Nicora, H.D., Benitez Ponce, M.S., 2024, Fungal communities shift with plant parasitic nematode abundance in soils.
+López, M. M., Lopez-Nicora, H. D., & Ponce, M. S. B. (2024).
+Fungal communities shift with soybean cyst nematode abundance in soils.
+Phytobiomes Journal, https://doi.org/10.1094/PBIOMES-02-24-0021-R

 ## Usage
 - Raw sequence files can be found in NCBI SRA under Project PRJNA1055501.